CatalogueOfLife/coldp/README.md

 The broad nomenclatural status of the name.
 For the exact status note, e.g. *nomen nudum*, the remarks field should additionally be used Alternatively a URI or simple name from a class of the [NOMEN ontology](https://github.com/SpeciesFileGroup/nomen/blob/master/src/ontology/nomen.owl) can be used.

+#### referenceID
+A pointer to a Reference indicating the original publication of the name in its given combination, not the basionym.

+#### publishedInYear
+The effective year the name was published, given as a 4 digit integer .
+This is the year that is nomenclaturally relevant.

+#### publishedInPage
+The exact single page number where the name was published.
+If the description spans multiple pages, the first page should be given.

+#### publishedInPageLink
+A URL to the exact page where the name was published.
+If the description spans multiple pages, the link to the first page should be given.

 #### link
 A link to a webpage provided by the source depicting the name.